A historical powerhouse to beautiful buildings and exceptional cuisine.

 Birmingham is one of Britain's biggest cities, so it’s no surprise that its international airport has everything you could need before you fly.
 With a great selection of shops, restaurants and top-class facilities, you can relax and enjoy the time before boarding your plane.

 Whether you’ve forgotten to pack an adapter plug or you just fancy browsing some fashion stores, our shops will cater to you.
 Head to Boots for any last-minute health and beauty essentials, or a meal deal for the plane.
 There’s a WHSmith, so you can get snacks and a good book for the flight.
-There’s Accessorize and The Watch Collection if you fancy some new jewellery, and you’ll find fashion stores like Superdry too.
+There’s Accessorize if you fancy some new jewellery, and you’ll find fashion stores like Superdry too.
 A trip to the airport wouldn’t be complete without checking out the deals at World Duty Free on liquor and cosmetics.

 If you’ve got time before your flight, you may want to visit one of our cafés, bars and restaurants.
 We’ve got some great restaurants offering an array of cuisines for those with a bit of time at the airport.
 From Wetherspoon to Giraffe, there’s something to suit everyone’s tastes.
 Prefer to take something on board with you?
 Visit Pret a Manger, Wrapchic or Burger King.